SichangHe/CS304_group_project/project4_pre.md

 ### Spellchecking

-- Perform procedures similar to Levenshtein distance with dynamic programming
+- Similar procedures to Levenshtein distance with dynamic programming
 - Flatten the lexical tree, transforming the tree structure into a linear sequence.

-From

 ```
 *─b─a─n─a─n─a